outscale/simugreen/README.md

 To run VSCode in a VM:
 1. Connect by SSH: ```./<app>_connect.sh```
 2. Unzip files with vscode: ```unzip vscode.zip```
-3. Buid the image (it may take up to 20 minutes):
+3. Build the image (it may take up to 20 minutes):
 ```
 cd <app>/vscode # example: cd app1/vscode
 bash ./build.sh